Hammarn/1MB335/Lab4.md

 If the first amino acid position which aligns well to the reference is not 1, it could be that the start amino acid (usually a methionine) is upstream of the corresponding position in your mitochondrial genome.
 Have a look at your mitochondrial genome and try to find a start codon (ATG is the most common, but other are possible: ATA, ATT, etc - you can check the wikipedia article mentioned above).
 Look at the end of the alignment too.
 Does it correspond to the end position inferred by GeSeq? (there might be a difference due to incorporating or not the stop codon)

-Now, choose two more genes from the list of coding sequences that you downloaded for your reference genome and repeat the steps you just performed for *cox2*.
+Now, choose one more gene from the list of coding sequences that you downloaded for your reference genome and repeat the steps you just performed for *cox2*.

 **Question 4.
-Which two genes did you choose?
-Do they have one or several exons?
+Which gene did you choose?
+Does it have one or several exons?
 Do the boundaries match with the GeSeq boundaries?
 If not, list the GeSeq and the blast boundaries.
 Does the alignment start at position 1 of the subject?
 If not, make an hypothesis concerning the location of the start codon in your own genome.**

 ### Step 4: Use web-based blast to improve the annotation of rRNA